MakerSquare18/oneTouch/README.md

 ### Apple Watch Application

-When a user opens the oneTouch application on their Apple Watch, they are presented with a list of all their favorite product which they can purchase by force-pressing the screen.
+When a user opens the oneTouch application on their Apple Watch, they are presented with a list of all their favorite products which they can purchase by force-pressing the screen.
 Funds will be automatically transferred from the user's vaulted credit card to the merchants PayPal account.

-The user will receive a QR code which they can use as real-life proof that they've paid for an item.
+Once the transaction is complete, the user will receive a QR code which they can use as real-life proof that they've paid for an item.
 In addition, the merchant receives an email containing details of the transaction (for their own records, or in case the purchase requires the merchant to ship the product to the user.)

 ![](http://g.recordit.co/acBQJ0RaFS.gif)

 **Note**: A mouse cursor appear in that gif because the Apple Watch application is running in a simulator.

 oneTouch also supports geo-specific purchases, so the watch application will also populate the list with products that are available for purchase within a small radius of the user's location.
 For example, in the gif above all the coffee-related items are appearing on the watch because the used added them to his preferences list, but the hot dog and nachos options are appearing due to the users location.